Lead poisoning

 Lead poisoning, also known as plumbism and saturnism, is a type of metal poisoning caused by the presence of lead in the human body.
 Symptoms of lead poisoning may include abdominal pain, constipation, headaches, irritability, memory problems, infertility, numbness and tingling in the hands and feet.
-Lead poisoning causes almost 10% of intellectual disability of otherwise unknown cause and can result in behavioral problems.
 Some of the effects are permanent.
 In severe cases, anemia, seizures, coma, or death may occur.
+Chronic lead poisoning occurs due to prolonged exposure.

 Exposure to lead can occur through contaminated air, water, dust, food, or consumer products.
 Lead poisoning poses a significantly increased risk to children and pets as they are far more likely to ingest lead indirectly by chewing on toys or other objects that are coated in lead paint.
 Additionally, children absorb greater quantities of lead from ingested sources than adults.
 Exposure at work is a common cause of lead poisoning in adults, with certain occupations at particular risk.
 Diagnosis is typically by measurement of the blood lead level.
-The Centers for Disease Control and Prevention (US) has set the upper limit for blood lead for adults at 10 μg/dL (10 μg/100 g) and for children at 3.5 μg/dL; before October 2021 the limit was 5 μg/dL.
+The Centers for Disease Control and Prevention (US) has set the upper limit for blood lead for adults at 10 μg/dL (10 μg/100 g) and for children at 3.5 μg/dL; before October 2021 the limit for children was 5 μg/dL.
 Elevated lead may also be detected by changes in red blood cells or dense lines in the bones of children as seen on X-ray.

 Lead poisoning is preventable.
-This includes individual efforts such as removing lead-containing items from the home, workplace efforts such as improved ventilation and monitoring, state and national policies that ban lead in products such as paint, gasoline, ammunition, wheel weights, and fishing weights, reduce allowable levels in water or soil, and provide for cleanup of contaminated soil.
+Prevention strategies include individual efforts such as removing lead-containing items from the home, workplace efforts such as improved ventilation and monitoring, state and national policies that ban lead in consumer products such as paint, gasoline, ammunition, wheel weights, and fishing weights, reduce allowable levels in water or soil, and provide for cleanup of contaminated soil.
 Workers' education could be helpful as well.
 The major treatments are removal of the source of lead and the use of medications that bind lead so it can be eliminated from the body, known as chelation therapy.
 Chelation therapy in children is recommended when blood levels are greater than 40–45 μg/dL.
 Medications used include dimercaprol, edetate calcium disodium, and succimer.